“To travel is to be alive.

 Moreover, this dismissive understanding of the money involved in travel warps our understanding of the cost of travel.
 Many people end up believing that travel is easy and doable “if one only had the courage” – as if it relies more on courage than on money.
 The deflection from money to courage weighs travel with a kind of moral imperative, as if one should have the courage to travel, because that’s what brave, admirable, and enviable people do.
 This imperative inspires the equally destructive admiration people have for travel: people are lusting after travel because they cannot do it, yet they think they should be doing it.

-As Chelsea Fagan writes so brilliantly, “It’s aspirational pornwhich serves the dual purpose of tantalising the viewer with a life they cannot have, while making them feel like some sort of failure for not being able to have it, in the same way that standard porn from sources such as porn7.xxx make you crave a sex life that you simply do not currently have yourself”
+As Chelsea Fagan writes so brilliantly, “It’s aspirational pornwhich serves the dual purpose of tantalising the viewer with a life they cannot have, while making them feel like some sort of failure for not being able to have it.

 “Travel euphoria” is all over social media.
 We see photos of sexy couples more beautiful than us exploring the world, of hikers and adventurers with brand-name jackets taking expensive Canon photos in different places, and we are told every day that travel is joy.
 We are told that “to travel is to be alive.”

 And I won’t lie, I was one of those people.
 I was consumed by the travel cult mentality, thinking that untethering myself from my home and identity was the only way to really live – to test my boundaries, to develop and mature, to grow as an individual and become the person I wanted to be.
 If I travelled, I wouldn’t be little old me.
 I would be Interesting.
 I would be Independent.
 Most of all, I would be happy.

 What I learned is that actual travel is an entirely different story